Cauchy Slice Holography: A New AdS/CFT Dictionary: Asymptotic Dynamics and Unitarity

 \subsubsection{Self-Adjointness with the Kinematic Inner Product}

 We would also like to see that the Hamiltonian constraint ${\cal H}(x)\Psi = 0$ is in some sense self-adjoint.
 But here, we cannot use the dynamical inner product, as all physical states have ${\cal H}(x)\Psi = 0$.
-We can, however ask if ${\cal H}(x)$ is self-adjoint with respect to some \emph{kinematic} inner product $\langle \Psi_2|\Psi_1\rangle_K$, defined on the kinematic space $K$ of wavefunctions $\Psi[g]$,\footnote{We defined the kinematic space $K$ in section \ref{HS} as a preliminary towards constructing the Hilbert space, which we were able to do without reference to a kinematic inner product.} prior to imposing the constraint equations.\footnote{This type of kinematic unitarity should definitely \emph{not} be confused with unitarity of the black hole information puzzle, since it refers to unitary evolution from one Cauchy slice to the next.
+We can, however ask if ${\cal H}(x)$ is self-adjoint with respect to some \emph{kinematic} inner product $\langle \Psi_2|\Psi_1\rangle_K$, defined on the kinematic space $K$ of wavefunctions $\Psi[g]$,\footnote{We defined the kinematic space $K$ in section \ref{HS} as a preliminary towards constructing the Hilbert space, which we were able to do without reference to a kinematic inner product.} prior to imposing the constraint equations.

+This kinematic unitarity property ${\cal H}(x) = {\cal H}^{\dagger_K}\!(x)$ is needed to guarantee that the various terms in the Hamiltonian constraint have the right relative phases so that ${\cal H}(x)$ looks real in Lorentzian signature.
+(The overall phase of ${\cal H}(x)$ is not very meaningful since the meaning of ${\cal H}(x)\Psi = 0$ is the same regardless, but the phase determines what we mean by a Lorentzian sign for the lapse $N$.)
+Without this, there is no reason to expect that the bulk theory reduces to a unitary QFT in the weak gravity limit.

+(This type of kinematic unitarity should definitely \emph{not} be confused with unitarity of the black hole information puzzle, since it refers to unitary evolution from one Cauchy slice to the next.
 Indeed, it is in intellectual tension with the unitarity of the black hole S-matrix \cite{Unruh:2017uaw}.
 Na\"{i}vely, one might think that this would imply that the Hawking radiation is mixed after tracing out the interior degrees of freedom.
-But as we have stated above, on a $T^2$ Cauchy slice this is not so.}
+But as we have stated above, on a $T^2$ Cauchy slice this is not so.)